alshedivat/al-folio/_pages/about.md

  - Microgrid and smart distribution control, distributed energy resources
  - Smart grid scheduling and operation under uncertainty

 Hantao Cui publishes research papers as well as open-source software for research.
-Use the icons at the botton to checkout the most recent papers and tools.
+Use the icons at the bottom to checkout the most recent papers and tools.